goozbach/resume/resume-source.md

 * Consulting customers on DevOps policies, procedures, and tools, using continuous integration (Jenkins), unit testing (Test Anything Protocol, Rspec), configuration management (Puppet, Ansible, CFengine, Salt), and installation automation (Cobbler, PXE, Kickstart)

-* Creating and maintaining virtualization and "private clouds", utilizing OpenStack, SolusVM, OpenShift, Vmware, Vagrant, Packer, and VirtualBox
+* Creating and maintaining virtualization and "private clouds", utilizing OpenStack, SolusVM, OpenShift, Vmware, Vagrant, Packer, Kubernetes, and VirtualBox

 * Automating and scripting system administration tasks using Bash, Python, cron and at.

-    + Authored open source Bash libraries[^1] and Bash scripts[^2] for ease of scripting tasks such as creating VM templates, managing Cobbler profiles, and other systems tasks.
+    + Authored open source Bash libraries[^2] and Bash scripts[^3] for ease of scripting tasks such as creating VM templates, managing Cobbler profiles, and other systems tasks.

 * Developing Linux systems administration training courses for customers such as The Linux Foundation using LaTeX, ConTeX and Docbook.

-    + Course topics include Linux Automation[^3], and Linux Network Management[^4].
+    + Course topics include Linux Automation[^4], and Linux Network Management[^5].

     + Course creation includes slides, books, lab exercises, and virtual server environments.